Napam/meny/README.md

 > -   `return_mode`: the dictionary structure to be returned after the menu is done running.
 Only effective
 >     menu is root menu, as nested menus will use root's.
 Return mode options are:
 >     -   `"flat"`: This is the default.
 Returns dictionary with function names (as `str`)
->         as keys, and their return values as values (if they are ran), if not their names
+>         as keys, and their return values as values (if they have been called), if not their names
->         will not be in the dictinary (see examples).
+>         will not be in the dictionary (see examples).
 The downside of this return mode is if you have
->         nested menus, where the nested menus reuse function names that the parent menus have.
+>         nested menus, where the nested menus reuse function names in from parent menus.
 The
 >         parent menus may overwrite the return values from the nested menus.
 >     -   `"tree"`: Returns a nested dictionary structure, representing the structure of nested menus
 >         (if you have that).
 >
 > ## Returns
 >
-> Dictionary where functions names (strings) are keys, and values are anything.
+> `Dict[str, Any]`: Dictionary where functions names are keys, and values are anything.
 Represents return
 > values of case functions.
 >
 > ## Examples